kodega2016/android-basic/readme.md

 #### Basic Android App Structure
 Android application has mainly following folders.

-- java
+#### java
-    ``contains kotlin/java files that holds logic of the application``
+- contains all the kotlin/java code that holds the logic of the application.

-- res
+#### res
-    ``contains layouts and string values,colors``
+- contains all the design(xml) files and strings themes,values,colors

-> The process of connecting view and activity is known as layout-inflation.
+> The process of connecting view and the logic is known as layout inflation and starts when the activity starts